National Common Mobility Card: Technical details

 Since enabling NFC for offline NCMC wallet also enabled NFC for online PoS machines, there is a risk of unauthorized transaction on a stolen card.
 Thus the limit of online NFC transactions should be kept low to prevent transactions without PIN.
 And the card should be blocked promptly.
 However, the amount on a stolen NCMC wallet cannot be blocked since the transaction is fully offline.

 On 1 August 2024, RBL Bank announced integration of National Common Mobility Card and UPI capabilities with RuPay credit cards.

+Recharging methods

+(Note: This section describes recharge channels in general terms only.
+The National Common Mobility Card ecosystem spans dozens of issuing banks and transit operators, each with its own app, minimum/maximum top-up limits, and processing time, so exact steps are not enumerated here in keeping with Wikipedia's guideline that articles should not serve as instruction manuals (Wikipedia:What Wikipedia is not).
+Readers should consult their card-issuing bank's app or website, or the relevant transit operator's official recharge page, for system-specific instructions.)

+An NCMC's stored value (the "Transit Wallet" or offline wallet) can generally be topped up through several channels, which vary by issuing bank and by the transit operator's own infrastructure: